vikram-seagate/Lyve-Cloud-Solutions-Samples/fast-stream/README.md

 This folder contains all the code files.

 ### `/documentation`
-This folder contains the demo video and presentation file.
+This folder contains the API documentation and presentation file.

 ### `/images`
 This folder contains all the images for README.md.